 You can even use it as a replacement for mayonnaise in our vegan tuna salad, a topping for flatbread pizza, or a spread in an Italian flatbread with some arugula and a drizzle of our easy chipotle sauce.

 How to pick the best avocados

-I won't deny it, it takes a little practice to pick perfectly ripe avocados.
+It takes a little practice to pick perfectly ripe avocados.
 But hopefully, these 5 tips will help you.

 First: look for the stem.
 It’s generally better if the avocado has the small stem still on.
-This way it will stay fresh for longer after buying it.
+This way, it will stay fresh for longer after buying it.

 Second: look at the color.
 Ripe avocados are generally darker than unripe ones.
 So try to find ones that have a dark green, almost black color.

 Fifth: feel it.
-If the avocado yields to firm gentle pressure you know it’s ready to eat.
+If the avocado yields to firm, gentle pressure, you know it’s ready to eat.
 To feel the avocado, pick it up in the palm of your hand, and apply gentle pressure with the whole hand.
-Do not squeeze with your fingertips as you might damage the avocado.
+Do not squeeze with your fingertips, as you might damage the avocado.

-You can serve guacamole together (in separate bowls) with salsa, sour cream, pico de Gallo, dairy-free cheese, sauteed red peppers, corn, and other vegetables to eat with tacos or fajitas.
+You can serve guacamole (in separate bowls) with salsa, salsa verde, sour cream, pico de Gallo, dairy-free cheese, sautéed red peppers, corn, and other vegetables to eat with tacos or fajitas.